ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 and less expensive to maintain by using DNS as the constraining namespace and lookup mechanism.
 DANCE builds on patterns established by the original DANE RFCs to enable client and sending entity certificate, public key, and trust anchor discovery.
-DANCE allows entities to possess a first-class identity, which, thanks to DNS, may be trusted by any application also trusting the DNS.
+DANCE allows entities to possess a first-class identity, which, thanks to DNSSEC, may be trusted by any application also trusting the DNS.
 A first-class identity is an application-independent identity.